kurator-dev/kurator/docs/proposals/backup/backup.md

 know that this has succeeded?
 -->

-- Automatically install Velero for clusters in the fleet.
+The following three capabilities only require users to declare the desired API state in one place, and Kurator will automatically handle all subsequent operations, including the installation of Velero on each cluster, execution of specific operations, and unified aggregation of the status of each operation.

+- **unified backup**
-- Support automated unified backup for individual namespaces, multiple namespaces, or an entire cluster within the fleet.
+    - Support for individual namespaces, multiple namespaces, or an entire cluster within the fleet.
-- Support automated unified backup for either multiple clusters or an individual cluster within the fleet.
-- Support automated unified restore for either multiple clusters or an individual cluster within the fleet
+    - Support for almost any type of Kubernetes volume, such as EFS, AzureFile, NFS, emptyDir, local, or any other volume type.
+    - Support for different policy with customization rules and resources filter based on `name`, `namespace` or `label`.
-- Support automated unified migration for either multiple clusters or an individual cluster within the fleet.
+    - Support for apply those policy in multiple clusters or an individual cluster within the fleet.
-- Support automated unified scheduled backup; If the current backups are not scheduled, allow users to easily convert it into scheduled backup.
+    - Support for scheduled backup.
+- **unified backup**
+    - Support for restore all resource from backup.
+    - Support for partly restore by resources filter for each backup policy.
+- **unified migrate**
+    - Support for migrate the cluster' resource from one source cluster to one or multi target clusters.
-- Support filtering resources for backup, restore and migration based on type, namespace or other conditions.
+    - Support for customization rules and resources filter.
-- User can view the current execution status of all backups, restores, and migrations from a single location.
-- Utilize Restic for file-level backup of Persistent Volumes (PVs) across clusters, ensuring cross-cluster and cross-cloud compatibility.

 #### Non-Goals